Deducteam/Logipedia/README.md

 - Lean
 - PVS

-If you want to export this library to your favorite system, please send me a mail to francois.thire@inria.fr.
+If you want to export this library to your favorite system, please send us an email: gilles.dowek@inria.fr, francois.thire@inria.fr.
 All contributions are welcome!

 # Compiling the project